CM4all/lukko/doc/index.rst

   responses.
 The exact conditions and the delay is currently hard-coded.
 The default is ``no``.

+- ``exec_reject_stderr``: ``yes`` means when an ``exec`` request on a session channel is rejected (e.g. for SFTP-only accounts), Lukko pretends the request has succeeded, but prints an error message on ``stderr``.
+This is a slight protocol violation but may be less confusing for users than the normal OpenSSH client error message "shell request failed on channel 0".

 - ``pond_server``: send log messages to this Pond server.